HannibalGh/Azure-DE-Project/Power_BI/Power_BI_Documentation.md

 ## Overview

-This documentation provides details on the Power BI report created for analyzing the Tokyo Olympic data.
-The report includes various visuals that provide insights into athlete distribution, medal counts, and gender representation.
+This documentation provides an overview of the Power BI report for the Tokyo Olympics 2020 data analysis.
+The report visualizes key metrics related to athletes, medals, and gender distribution across different countries and disciplines.

+## Data Source

+- **Data Source**: The report uses the Synapse Data Lake database named `TokyoOlympicsDB` for data.
+This database was used to import and analyze data in Power BI.

-## Report Location
+## Folder Structure

-The Power BI report file is located in the following folder:
+- **Reports Folder**: The Power BI report is saved in `.pbix` format and can be accessed [here](https://github.com/HannibalGh/Azure-DE-Project-Tokyo-Olympic-Data-Analytics/blob/main/Power_BI/reports/Tokyo_Olympics_Report).

-- **Path**: `/Power_BI/reports/`
-- **Report Name**: `Tokyo_Olympics_Report.pbix`

-## Opening the Report
+## Report Layout and Visuals

-To open the report:
-1. Download the `.pbix` file from the `/Power_BI/reports/` folder.
-2. Open **Microsoft Power BI Desktop**.
-3. Click on **File** > **Open** and select the downloaded `.pbix` file.

-## Visualizations

-The report includes the following visualizations arranged as follows:

-1. **Top Section - Cards**:
-   - **Number of Disciplines**: Displays the total number of disciplines.
-   - **Number of Countries**: Shows the count of participating countries.
-   - **Total Number of Athletes**: Includes separate counts for male and female athletes.
-These values update dynamically based on selections made in the other visuals.

-2. **Second Section - Charts**:
+### Top Cards

+At the top of the report, there are interactive cards displaying the following key metrics:
+1. **Number of Disciplines**
+2. **Number of Countries**
+3. **Total Number of Athletes**
+   - Separate numbers for **Male Athletes** and **Female Athletes**.

+> **Interactivity**: The values on these cards dynamically change based on the selected disciplines or countries in the visuals below, providing real-time insights into the selected data.

+### Visuals

-   - **Medal Counts by Country** (Stacked Bar Chart): Visualizes the total number of gold, silver, and bronze medals won by each country.
+1. **Medal Counts by Country** (Stacked Bar Chart)
+   - Displays the total medal count (Gold, Silver, Bronze) for each country.

-   - **Medal Distribution by Discipline** (Pie Chart): Shows the distribution of medals across different disciplines.
+2. **Medal Distribution by Discipline** (Pie Chart)
+   - Shows the distribution of medals across different disciplines.

-   - **Top 10 Countries by Number of Athletes** (Stacked Column Chart): Displays the top 10 countries with the highest number of athletes.
+3. **Top 10 Countries by Number of Athletes** (Stacked Column Chart)
+   - Highlights the top 10 countries with the highest number of participating athletes.

-3. **Third Section - Gender Distribution**:
-   - **Gender Distribution of Athletes by Discipline** (Clustered Column Chart): Illustrates the gender distribution of athletes within each discipline.
+4. **Gender Distribution of Athletes by Discipline** (Clustered Column Chart)

-4. **Fourth Section - Female Gold Medals**:
+   - Breaks down the number of male and female athletes across various disciplines.

-   - **Disciplines with Female Gold Medals as a Percentage of Total Athletes** (Stacked Column Chart):
+5. **Disciplines with Female Gold Medals as a Percentage of Total Athletes** (Stacked Column Chart)
+   - Shows disciplines with the highest percentage of female gold medalists relative to the total number of athletes in that discipline.

+## How to Open the Report

+To view the report, follow these steps:

+1. **Download the Report**: Download the `.pbix` file from the GitHub repository [here](https://github.com/HannibalGh/Azure-DE-Project-Tokyo-Olympic-Data-Analytics/blob/main/Power_BI/reports/Tokyo_Olympics_Report).
+2. **Open Power BI Desktop**: Launch Power BI Desktop on your computer.
+3. **Open the File**: In Power BI, go to **File > Open** and navigate to the downloaded `.pbix` file.
+4. **Interact with the Report**: Once the file is opened, you can interact with the various visuals and analyze the data.

+## Conclusion

+These queries provide valuable insights into the performance and participation of countries and athletes in the Tokyo Olympics.
+The SQL scripts are straightforward to run and can be easily integrated with Power BI for dynamic visualizations.
+The data source used is the Synapse Data Lake database `TokyoOlympicsDB`, which was created during the ETL process.